himanshubalodi62/AI-ML_research/README.md

 It works like a flowchart or tree structure.

+A decision tree is a non-parametric supervised learning algorithm, which is utilized for both classification and regression tasks.
+It

+has a hierarchical, tree structure, which consists of a root node, branches, internal nodes and leaf nodes.

+A decision tree contains several components.

+## Root Node

+The root node is the starting point of the tree.

+It represents the entire dataset.

+It splits the data based on the most important feature.

+Example:

+Is weather sunny?

+## Branch

+Branches connect nodes and represent the result of a decision rule.

+Example:

+Yes → go to next condition

+No → go to another condition

+Internal Node (Decision Node)

+Internal nodes represent questions about features.

+Example:

+Is temperature > 25°C?

+These nodes split the dataset into smaller groups.

+## Leaf Node

+Leaf nodes represent the final decision or prediction.

+Example:

+Go surfing

+Do not go surfing

+Leaf nodes are also called terminal nodes.

 <img width="1400" height="773" alt="image" src="https://github.com/user-attachments/assets/0afce489-5565-47c8-9d38-db75fd29014a" />

 <img width="600" height="1109" alt="image" src="https://github.com/user-attachments/assets/c76489c1-20ea-4854-9b81-c367086d0713" />

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/d3e81445-bdbd-40b9-bd97-f15e8b6479e2" />